-The CCSS and our new Texas TEKS require that students count to 120, rather than 100.
-I’ve been waiting for the teacher supply companies to catch up and create a 120 pocket chart, and it looks like they finally have.
+The CCSS and the Texas TEKS require that students count to 120, rather than 100.

 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally use and recommend.

 Luckily, charts to 120 are now widely available.

 Some people ask why 120 instead of 100.
 I think I can illustrate with an example from working with 2nd graders a while back.
 We were exploring 10s on a hundred grid (think blank hundred chart).
 I quickly showed them the blank chart, turned it facedown, and asked how many squares they thought were in one row.
 I got responses of 10, 5, 10, and 11.
 I turned the blank chart back over and we verified each row had 10 squares.
 Then I asked how many rows they thought were on the chart, once again hiding the chart.
 All four students responded 10.
 We turned it back over and verified our estimate.
 Then I asked how many squares they thought were on the chart.
 I got responses of 100, 1000, 1000, and 100.
 I turned it back over and we talked about what the addition sentence would look like (10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 + 10 = ____) to find the total number of squares.
 Then we skip counted by 10s to verify that 10 tens would equal 100.
 On a whim (a lot of my teaching is on a whim…), I ran my finger along the imaginary next row and asked what would come next counting by tens.
 I got very puzzled looks and responses of 101, 1000.
 111, and shrugged shoulders.
 Okay…